zowe/docs-site/docs/user-guide/k8s-using.md

 Kubernetes provides a container that allows you to manage your cluster through a web browser.
 When using Docker Desktop, it is already installed in the namespace `kubernetes-dashboard`.
 See the [Kubernetes website](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) for install instructions.

 [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is also recommended and is required if you want to define [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 Check if you have `metrics-server` `Service` in `kube-system` namespace with this command `kubectl get services --namespace kube-system`.
-If you don't have, you can follow this [Installation](https://github.com/kubernetes-sigs/metrics-server#installation) instruction to install it.
+If you don't have it, you can follow this [Installation](https://github.com/kubernetes-sigs/metrics-server#installation) instruction to install it.

 ### Monitoring Zowe containers via CLI